-Choosing an appropriate value of the regularization parameter is a trade-off between model fit and model complexity.20 There is no known approach to this problem that always provides an objectively optimal solution.19 Some alternatives include consideration of L-curves^{19,21} or more statistically motivated techniques like cross-validation.
+Choosing an appropriate value of the regularization parameter is a trade-off between model fit and model complexity.19 There is no known approach to this problem that always provides an objectively optimal solution.20 Some alternatives include consideration of L-curves^{20,21} or more statistically motivated techniques like cross-validation.
 In this paper we advocate for using the generalized cross-validation (GCV) proposed by Golub et al.22 for the selection of an appropriate regularization parameter value.
 The reason for this is that, as explained below, this can be implemented very efficiently using the singular value decomposition of the data matrix X. In the examples we will compare the TR models to PLS models.
-To make the comparison fair, we can of course use LOOCV for both TR and PLS.
-In our experience, minimisation of the LOOCV and GCV statistics results in comparable values of the regularization parameter, and it matters little which one is used.
+To make the comparison fair, we will use LOOCV for both TR and PLS.
+In our experience, LOOCV and GCV give approximately the same value of the regularization parameter, and it matters little which one is used.
 We indicate this in the examples by giving prediction results for TR solutions obtained from both LOOCV and GCV.